ferkofodor-dtu/probeai/reports/README.md

 > Answer:

 ![Coverage](figures/coverage.png)

-Even with 100% code coverage, there may be scenarios or edge cases that your tests haven't captured.
-It's essential to complement code coverage with comprehensive testing strategies, including unit tests, integration tests, and possibly additional methods like static analysis and code reviews.
+Even with 100% code coverage, there may be scenarios or edge cases that tests dont't captured.
+Code coverage measures tested code, not correctness or all possible scenarios.
+Logical errors, changing environments, and unforeseen use cases can still lead to bugs despite thorough testing.

 ### Question 9